mjrowe/m-sequence-products/README.md

 The purpose of this repository is threefold:
 1. The Zech logarithms of $\text{GF}(2^n)$ are calculated via products of maximum length (m-) sequences.
-2. Gold sequences are created from m-sequence decimations.
+2. Interesting decimations are explored.
 3. We give expository notes on how m-sequences arise from finite field (Galois) theory.

 ## Background